PostHog/posthog.com/contents/blog/temporal-exports.md

 ### Improving reliability and adding retries

 We prioritized improving reliability.
-As mentioned, Temporal supports retry and timeout logic per activity and workflow, which made a big difference.
+As mentioned, Temporal supports retry and timeout logic per activity and workflow, which makes a big difference.
 All we needed was to tune this for our system and destinations.
-This was done in four main areas:
+We did this in four main areas:

 **ClickHouse**